Topical Audit

 |---|---|

-| Total Topics | All topics across the hierarchy |
+| Topics Discovered | All topics found across every level of the hierarchy |

-| Pages Analyzed | Successfully processed pages |
+| Pages Analyzed | Pages successfully processed and clustered |

 The Topic Hierarchy